Dubai UAE for tourists

 - You won't find many quaint little guesthouses with character, such as the B&B run by Mr Fawlty, or a charming Pension in the Swiss Alps.
 But the Bastakiya area does have a couple of hotels worth investigating if you want something a little different.
 But don't get too excited, chances are you'll probably be happier at the beach hotel with modern plumbing.

 - Campgrounds and camping areas don't exist.
 You would be unlikely to ever see an RV or motorhome, let alone find somewhere that rents one.
-Residents and tourists do go camping in the desert on occasion but as a recreational activity, not as a way of finding cheap accommodation, despite what Johann Hari thinks.
+Residents and tourists do go camping in the desert on occasion but as a recreational activity, not as a way of finding cheap accommodation, despite what Johann Hari said in his Dark Side of Dubai travel guide.

 Climate and weather in Dubai